Are there any benefits of co-sleeping with the baby? Yes, of course, there are!

 - suitable only for the first months of baby’s life

-Co-sleepers are recommended by baby experts as one of the safest options for co-sleeping you can choose.
-Co-sleepers have removable side and the attachment for the fixation onto the adult bed.
-You can adjust their mattress to the same height as the height of your bed, and because of the attachment, it can’t shift away.
+Co-sleepers (a side-sleeping crib or bassinet) are recommended by baby experts as one of the safest options for co-sleeping with your baby.
+A Side-sleeping crib or bassinet has a removable side and the attachment for the fixation onto the adult bed.

-Co-sleepers can be used as a side crib, stand-alone crib or even as a travel crib.
+Co-sleepers tend to have more features.
+They can be used as a side crib or bassinet, stand-alone crib or bassinet, and even for the travel.

-The biggest plus of co-sleepers is the ability to have your own space for sleep, with no obstructions between baby and you.
+The biggest plus of co-sleepers is the ability to have your own space for sleep, with no obstacles between baby and you.

-- baby is learning to sleep in her own bed
+- baby is learning to sleep in her bed

 - several uses: co-sleeper or side crib, travel crib, stand-alone crib

-- baby is close to you but safe and secure in her own bed
+- baby is close to you but safe and secure in her bed

-- no need to walk in another room
+- no need to walk into another room

-- you have enough space in your bed
+- you are more rested, as you have enough space in your bed

-- you can later use the same crib in the nursery
+- as you can later use the same crib in the nursery, is given the money spent, a more rational decision than a bassinet, side sleepers, or snuggle nests

-- the baby immediately starts learning to sleep in her own bed
+- the baby immediately starts learning to sleep in her bed

 - you have to get up, to take a baby out of a crib